kdbanman/macros/doc/plan.md

   from the automata ruleset.  avoid global state because of synchronization complexity.

+### Interface

+#### setup

+- tools to draw level boundaries and base patterns

+#### game

+- tools to draw trans and drop patterns
+    - patterns are drawn to a command stage

+##### command stage

+- stage can be added to while it is open
+- all staged commands are committed at once
+- immediate mode
+    - stage held open by mouse hold or shift key hold
+    - stage committed when both are released
+- plan mode
+    - stage held open until explicit commit by enter key or dedicated button

 - - - -

+# Software

-# Constraints
+## Constraints

+- entire system must be tolerant to dropped packets and poor/changing latency
+- must be some means for player to reconnect from disconnection or accidental back button
-- game state evolution must be fully deterministic and identical across all target platforms.
+- game state evolution must be fully deterministic and identical across all target platforms
 - external environment mutation must be through minimally sized command packets

 - - - -

-# Architecture
+## Architecture

 - client index query is served setup.js:
     - player configures a game
-        - places BLOCK and BASEPOS
+        - places BLOCK and BASE
         - chooses start drop and start trans amounts
     - player commits level to server
     - server readies the url with game.js for that game